frederic2ec/artikjs/README.md

 * put the source code in your project's asset folder

-* Add this line in the Head of every HTML page you want to include Artik.js in
+* Add this line at the bottom of the body of every HTML page you want to include Artik.js in

 [![Image from Gyazo](https://i.gyazo.com/f5796af1b3caac9b2725b15d8312f4cd.png)](https://gyazo.com/f5796af1b3caac9b2725b15d8312f4cd)